 But there’s something else you can do with the Fire TV Stick: sideload Android apps that don’t come from the Amazon Appstore.

-And that includes popular media center app XBMC (soon to be renamed Kodi).
+And that includes popular media center app XBMC (which has been renamed as Kodi since this article was published).

-What I have been able to do is install add-ons for streaming media from the Internet Archive, NPR, Geek & Sundry, and YouTube (in case you don’t like the official YouTube app for the Fire TV).
+I’ve used Kodi to stream media from the Internet Archive, NPR, Geek & Sundry, and YouTube (in case you don’t like the official YouTube app for the Fire TV).
 This makes it easy to stream music or videos from a number of services that might not otherwise be available for the Amazon Fire TV Stick.

 Keep reading for step-by-step instructions.